 I went to purchase glasses for my son for a Christmas present.
 He picked out the glasses and the woman calculated the price.
 Then before ringing up the purchase, she said she forgot to charge an extra $10 per lens for his strong prescription, and added $20 to the bill.
 I gave her my credit card, and she just gave me a credit card receipt showing the amount paid.

 When I asked, "Don't I get a receipt showing the breakdown of the cost?", she said the credit card receipt was all I needed to pick up the glasses.
 Surprisingly, the next day, I got a receipt e-mailed to me.
 When I examined the receipt, I saw that she had added options that she didn't even discuss with me - like "teflon clear coat" at $22.50 per lens and poly "HD" lenses, for some reason at $85.00 for one lens and $35.00 for the other, which she never explained.
 So I realized then why she didn't want to give me an itemized receipt.

 But the big surprise was that what she called "an extra charge of $20 for the strong prescription", was really for an eyewear protection plan which she didn't even discuss with me, and which I certainly did not request.

 When I went in to pick up the glasses, I asked about the extra charges, but since my son was happy with the glasses, I didn't want to have to send them back, so I agreed to pay for the extras she added, BUT, I told the clerk that I do not want that eyewear protection plan, so please cancel that.
 I don't think I was being unreasonable, but I just got my credit card statement showing the eye glasses purchase from J.C.Penney, and they had not cancelled the eyewear protection plan and had not deducted the $20.

-Review about: Jcpenney Optical Sales Representative.
+Product or Service Mentioned: Jcpenney Optical Sales Representative.